Thursday, April 7, 2011

 showing where other major (big) cathedrals would fit; alas, there are probably Baptist

-montrosities in Texas that could swallow St. Peter's whole; sic transit, Gloria
+and evangelical monstrosities in Texas that could swallow St. Peter's whole; sic transit,

 One of my favorite images of St. Peter's; even a hardened cynic has to be awed